dimagi/commcare-hq/DEV_SETUP.md

 Once you have completed the above steps, you can use Docker to build and run all of the service containers.
 The steps for setting up Docker can be found in the [docker folder](docker/README.md).

+### (Optional) Copying data from an existing HQ install

+If you previously created backups of another HQ install's data, you can now copy that to the new install.

+* Postgres
+  * Make sure postgres is running: `./scripts/docker ps`
+  * Make sure `psql` is installed
+    * Ubuntu: `$ sudo apt install postgresql postgresql-contrib`
+  * Restore the backup: `psql -U commcarehq -h 0.0.0.0 commcarehq < /path/to/backup_hq_db.sql`
+* Couchdb
+  * Stop couch `./scripts/docker stop couch`
+  * Copy the `couchdb2/` dir to `~/.local/share/dockerhq/couchdb2`.
+  * Start couch `./scripts/docker start couch`
+  * Fire up fauxton to check that the dbs are there: http://0.0.0.0:5984/_utils/

 ### Set up your django environment

 Before running any of the commands below, you should have all of the following running: couchdb, redis, and elasticsearch.
-The easiest way to do this is using the docker instructions below.
+The easiest way to do this is using the docker instructions above.

 Populate your database: